In a small way, the Soliom S90 Pro improves over the previous S60 — it has a louder speaker.

 When motion detection did work, it always lost a few first seconds of the action.
 So say if you catch somebody stealing your package, you’ll see only the part they walk away.

-Overall, the only thing of the S90 Pro that works persistently is the live view.
-But even in this case, the stream is never smooth, and you’ll sometimes see the object jumps from one place to another.
+Overall, the only thing about the S90 Pro that works persistently is the live view.
+But even in this case, the stream is never smooth, and you’ll sometimes see the object jumping from one place to another.
 And when you choose to record manually, the footage will be saved to your phone’s library, not the micro SD card or the cloud storage.

 So-so battery life

 I was happy with the S90 Pro’s battery life for the first few days.

-Per instruction, I charged it to full before mounted it outside.
-The first three days, it was working all the time, none-stop.
+Per instruction, I charged it to full before mounting it outside.
+For the first three days, it was working all the time, non-stop.
 And, as mentioned above, the app always showed the battery as charging or full.

 The next morning, the battery died.
 I charged it for a few hours and put it out in the same spot.
 The following morning it died again.
 That repeated for a couple of days.

-It was no scientific, but per my calculation, a full day of sunlight — I live in the San Francisco Bay Area, which has extended daylight– replenishes about 30 percent of the camera’s battery.
+It was not scientific, but per my calculation, a full day of sunlight — I live in the San Francisco Bay Area, which has extended daylight– replenishes about 30 percent of the camera’s battery.
 And each night, the camera uses up about that much of its juice.

 That said, S90 Pro needs a place with lots of sunlight for it to work continuously.
 Otherwise, you’ll need to charge it once in a while.
 All this, of course, will vary depending on how busy the area is.

 By the way, it takes about 12 hours, plugged in, to charge the battery from empty to full.
 There’s no charger included, just a micro-USB cable, but you can charge the S90 Pro using a phone charger or a computer’s USB port.